cran-task-views/DifferentialEquations/DifferentialEquations.md

 -   In the package `r pkg("FME")` are functions for inverse modelling (fitting to data), sensitivity analysis, identifiability and Monte Carlo Analysis of DE models.
+-   Package `r pkg("ODEsensitivity")` performs sensitivity analysis of ODE models.
+It utilizes theinterface from `deSolve` and connects it with the sensitivity analysis from `r pkg("sensitivity")`.

 ### Compiled Code